Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects: Real-world applications

 \section{Real-world applications}

-In the following, we conduct experiments on five real-world data sets with high-dimensional crossed random effects analyzing the runtime and accuracy for parameter estimation when using GLMMs.
-We compare the proposed Krylov subspace methods with Cholesky-based calculations from the \texttt{GPBoost}, \texttt{lme4}, and \texttt{glmmTMB} packages, using the same model and computational settings as described in Section \ref{exp_setting}.
-We use the ZIC preconditioner for the regression data sets and the SSOR preconditioner for the classification data sets.
+Next, we conduct experiments on six real-world data sets with crossed random effects, analyzing the runtime and accuracy for parameter estimation.
+We compare the proposed Krylov subspace methods with Cholesky-based calculations implemented in the same software backend and with the \texttt{lme4} and \texttt{glmmTMB} packages.
+We use the same model and computational settings as described in Section \ref{exp_setting}.
+We consider four regression (`cars', `building\_permits', `instEval', `MovieLens\_32m') and two classification (`employee\_access', `upselling') data sets.
+Table \ref{table:real_data_sets} in Appendix \ref{section:add_real_world} gives an overview of the data sets reporting the sample size, the number of covariates included in a linear predictor, the categorical variables modeled using random effects including the number of group levels $m_k$, and the total number of non-zero entries in $Z^TZ$.
+In Figure \ref{fig:real_world_ZtZ} in Appendix \ref{section:add_real_world}, we additionally visualize the non-zero entries of the matrix $Z^TZ$ for the different data sets.
+We use the ZIC preconditioner for the `cars', `building\_permits', and `instEval' data sets and the SSOR preconditioner for the other data sets.